Classification and statistics of cut and project sets: Introduction

+Here the group $\Symp_{2k}$ is the group preserving the standard symplectic form in $2k$ variables; we caution the reader that this group is sometimes denoted by $\Symp_k$ in the literature.
+As we will see in Proposition \ref{prop: new report U}, any choice of $\KK$ and $\mathbf{G}$ satisfying the description in Theorem \ref{thm: classification} gives rise to an affine and a linear RMS measure.
+We note that the vertex sets of the famous Ammann-Beenker and Penrose tililngs, which are well-known to have representations as cut-and-project constructions, are associated with the real quadratic fields $\KK=\QQ(\sqrt{2})$ and $\KK=\QQ(\sqrt{5})$, resepctively, with $d=2$ and $\mathbf{G} = \SL_2$, see also \S \ref{sec:consequences}.

 Theorem \ref{thm: classification} is actually a combination of two separate results.
 The first extends work of Marklof and Str\"ombergsson \cite{MS}.
 They introduced the pushforward $\bar \mu \mapsto \mu$ described above, where $\bar \mu$ is a homogeneous measure on $\ALN_n$, and noted that the measures $\bar \mu$ could be classified using Ratner's work.
 Our contribution in this regard (see Theorem \ref{thm: MS classification}) is to give a full list of the measures $\bar \mu$ which can arise.
-The second result, contained in our Theorem \ref{thm: MS surjective}, is that this construction is the only way to obtain RMS measures according to our definition (which is given purely in terms of $\Vphys$, without any reference to the internal space or to the space $\ALN_n$). \combarak{with some regret I decided not to discuss ``distinguishing typical cut and project sets corresponding to different groups''.
-I think this is a great thing to think about, but it will have to wait for a follow-up.}
+The second result, contained in our Theorem \ref{thm: MS surjective}, is that this construction is the only way to obtain RMS measures according to our definition (which is given in terms of $\Vphys$ rather than $\ALN_n$).